 If you run out of space start another sheet.

 Only after you decide that the poem is finished can you unfold the piece of paper and read out loud the whole poem.
-Often they are very funny and contain a lot of interesting twists and turns.
+Often they are very funny and contain many interesting twists and turns.

 Prompt: Title, Name, Location,